miklevin/MikeLev.in/_posts/2024-11-19-pipeline-workflow.md

   using feedback from the right sources (e.g, the factory floor workers)

 Get like 1-hour of power-nap sleep, then spring back.
 3 client meetings today.
-The big one is at 10:00 AM, haha!
+The big one is at 10:00 AM, ahaha!
 It's 4:30 AM.
 You got this, Mike.

 And there's always Gemini-Advanced who can take this entire article as input, and whose output I'll sleep on... and plug the url back into Card 1 in an hour,